Simpsonville, South Carolina: Education

 Public education in Simpsonville is administered by Greenville County School District.
 The district operates five schools in Simpsonville.
 Hillcrest High School, Hillcrest Middle School, Bryson Middle School, Simpsonville Elementary School, and Plain Elementary School.

 Abiding Peace Academy is a K2-5 grade school of the Wisconsin Evangelical Lutheran Synod in Simpsonville.

 Simpsonville has a public library, a branch of the Greenville County Library System.

 Culture and sports

 Simpsonville's CCNB Amphitheatre at Heritage Park, named for sponsor Coastal Carolina National Bank, is an outdoor entertainment venue with seating for up to 15,000.
 It has hosted performers and community events since 2005.

-The Simpsonville Arts Center hosts performing arts by the Mill Town Players of Pelzer.
+The Simpsonville Arts Center hosts performing arts by Clark Nesbitt's No Dreams Deferred theater company.
 Renovation of the center was completed in February 2022.

 The Women's American Basketball Association established a team based in Simpsonville to begin its first season in July 2021.
 Home games for the Carolina Upstate Thunder are to be played in Greenville.